omgnetwork/dev-portal/guides/dai_transaction_from_browser.md

-# Transacting DAI on OmiseGO Network through the browser
+# Using a browser for DAI transactions on the OmiseGO Network

-Estimated time: 5 minutes
+Estimate reading time: 5 minutes

-Goal:

-- To understand plasma transactions with ERC20 token using DAI
-- To get first hand experience in making ERC20 interactions with plasma
-- To learn the process of making `deposit`, `transact` and `exit` with ERC20
+**Overview**

+This guide introduces you to the Plasma interface, and shows you how to make Plasma transactions directly from your browser, using DAI as ERC20 token.

+You will learn first-hand how to use ERC20 interactions with Plasma to make a `deposit`, `transfer`, and `exit`.

+**Important**!
+This guide is intended for Samrong, and for any v0.2 instance of the OmiseGO Network.

+**Before you start**

-In this guide, we will introduce to you the Plasma Interface by making transactions directly from your browser.
-Just make sure you have the following installed:
+Ensure you have the following installed:
-1. node-js >10.0.0
+- node-js >10.0.0
-2. npm > 6.0.0
+- npm > 6.0.0
+- You will also need access to the following:
+  - A code editor

-Have access to a code editor, browser with a web3 wallet like MetaMask
+  - A browser with a web3 wallet, such as MetaMask

-### Note

-This guide is meant for **Samrong** and any v0.2 instance of OMG Network

-### Initial Setup
+#### Getting started
+This section explains what you'll need to do to set up your environment.

 1. Clone the latest version of `js-starter-kit` onto your local machine.
-The repo can be found here https://github.com/omisego/js-starter-kit
+You can find the repo here: https://github.com/omisego/js-starter-kit

-2. Open up the `config.js` on your text editor
+2. In a text editor, open up the following file: `config.js`

-3. Replace the current configs in `config.js` with the  [following Network Endpoints for Samrong](https://github.com/omisego/dev-portal/blob/master/guides/network_endpoints.md) then save the file.
+3. In `config.js`, replace the current configuration with the network endpoints for Samrong; then, save your changes.
+You'll find the network endpoints for Samrong in this file: https://github.com/omisego/dev-portal/blob/master/guides/network_endpoints.md

-4. install all the dependencies `npm install`
+4. Run `npm install` to install the dependencies.

-5. start the app up by running `npm run dev`
+5. Run `npm run dev` to start the app.

+### Transact with DAI on the OmiseGO Network

+An end-to-end process of making DAI transactions on the OmiseGO Network involves the following:

+1. Fund your wallet with DAI.
+2. Deposit DAI.
+3. Transfer DAI.
+4. Exit the DAI UTXO

-#### 1. Funding the wallet with DAI
+#### Fund your wallet with DAI

-1.1. the clientside wallet will rely on the funds you have on your existing account.
-In order to run the JS-Starter-kit, make sure you have sent yourself some Rinkeby Testnet DAI.
-We will use that later to make ERC20 transactions.
-DAI ERC20 contract can be found here:
+The client-side wallet relies on the funds you have on your existing account.

-https://rinkeby.etherscan.io/address/0xb307901ac0a807402a99879a491836697fec5e62

-#### 2. Deposit DAI

-2.1.
-Before you can deposit any ERC20 token, you must first approve amount you would like to deposit.
-Click on the DEPOSIT button, put down the DAI token contract address, choose the amount you would like to deposit in DAI.
-Click on the check box approve ERC20 token before deposit [].
-Click OK.
-There should be a metamask popup, click on Confirm.
+Before you can start transacting on the OmiseGO Network, you'll need to fund your wallet with some Rinkeby Testnet DAI.

+You'll need DAI for the following:

+- To run the JS-Starter-kit
+- To make ERC20 transactions
+You can find DAI ERC20 contract here: https://rinkeby.etherscan.io/address/0xb307901ac0a807402a99879a491836697fec5e62

+#### Deposit, transfer, and exit

+This section explains how you can deposit ERC20 tokens to update your child chain balance, transfer DAI tokens to a recipient, and exit the DAI UTXO.

+Perform these steps:

+1.Before depositing any ERC20 token, you'll need to first approve the amount:

+  1.1 Click **Deposit**.

+  1.2 Enter the DAI token contract address.

+  1.3 Choose the amount you would like to deposit, in DAI.

+  1.4 Select the checkbox to approve the ERC20 token before deposit; then, click **Okay**.

+  1.5 On the MetaMask popup, click **Confirm**.
+The transaction is confirmed.

 ![deposit_approval](./assets/deposit-approval.png)

-2.2 After the transactions have been confirmed, you are free to make the deposit.
-Once again, click on the DEPOSIT button, put down the DAI token contract address, choose the amount you would like to deposit in DAI.
-This time, leave the approve box unchecked.
-Click OK.
-There should be another metamask popup to verify that you would like to deposit ERC20 token, click on Confirm.
+2.Once the transactions are confirmed, you can make the deposit:

+  2.1 Click **Deposit**.

+  2.3 Enter the DAI token contract address.

+  2.4 Select the amount you wish to deposit, in DAI.

+  2.5 Leave the Approve checkbox unchecked, and click **Okay**.

+  2.6 On the MetaMask popup, click **Confirm** to verify the ERC20 deposit.

+  2.7 Click **Refresh** to update the balance.
+The child chain balance updates with the new DAI amount.

-2.3.
-You can refresh balance via the [refresh] button.
-After a while, your balance childchain balance will be updated with the new DAI amount, note that the balance is in lowest denomination of the ERC20 token (18 digits for DAI)
+  **Note**: _Balance refresh may take a few minutes.
+The balance displays in the lowest denomination of the ERC20 token (18 digits for DAI)._

 ![dai-balance](./assets/dai_balance.png)

-### 3. Transfer DAI

-3.1.
-Click on the TRANSFER button.
-Choose DAI as the token to transfer.
-Fill in the amount you would like to transfer, including the address of the recipient- this can be another wallet you own on MetaMask.
-Click Okay and there should be a popup that shows the message you are trying to sign- here you can inspect the inputs and outputs of your transactions.
-After making sure this is accurate, click Confirm.
+3.Now you're going to transfer DAI:

+  3.1 Click **Transfer**.

+  3.2 Select **DAI** as the token you wish to transfer.

+  3.3 Fill out the amount you wish to transfer.

+  3.4 Specify the recipient address; then, click **Okay**.
+  **Note**: _This can be another wallet you own on MetaMask._

+  3.4 On the system message that displays to confirm your signing attempt, inspect the inputs and outputs of your transactions.

+  3.5 Once you have verified that the transaction details are accurate, click **Confirm**.

 ![metamask transfer popup](./assets/metamask-transfer.png)

-3.2.
-To see the status of your transaction.
-You could also open up your browser console and retrieve the TX hash, by searching for the hash through [Plasma Block Explorer](http://quest.samrong.omg.network) you should see the details of the transaction.
+  3.6 To view the status of your transaction, open the browser console to retrieve the TX hash; then, search for the hash through Plasma Block Explorer, where you can also view the transaction details.

-#### 4. Exit
+4.Finally, you're going to exit:

+  4.1 Click Exit.

-4.1.
-Once you are done, simply click on the EXIT button and select the DAI UTXO that you would like to exit and click on Okay.
+  4.2 Select the DAI UTXO that you wish to exit.

+  4.3 Click Okay.

-Congratulations, you have now gone through the end-to-end process of making DAI transactions on the OmiseGO Network.
+Congratulations, you have completed an end-to-end process of making DAI transactions on the OmiseGO Network!